Metaburn/doocrate/README.md

 And choosing `Add Firebase to your web app`

 ## Set up firestore rules
+Rules are a way to restrict access to the database and give different users different permissions For example - Anyone can create a task.
+But only a task creator (And assignee)can edit a task

 copy the content of `firestore.rules` file into Rules of your project.
 For example - `https://console.firebase.google.com/u/0/project/doocrate-production/database/firestore/rules` Then hit `Publish` to save it